Introduction to PostgreSQL replace

 - PostgreSQL 8.4

-When we want to replace the words matching a particular regular expression to some other word then we can use REGEXP_REPLACE() function in PostgreSQL.
-This can be the case when replacing the old phone numbers or email ids that have some default value to some new value.
+When we want to replace the words matching a particular regular expression to some other word, then we can use REGEXP_REPLACE() function in PostgreSQL.
+This can be the case when replacing the old phone numbers or email ids that have some default value with some new value.

 REGEXP_REPLACE(original_string, regular_expr_pattern, new_sub_string [,option_flags])